RikudouSage/DockerPhpComposerExtensions/README.md

-Docker image that includes php 7.2, latest version of composer and the following extensions:
+Docker image that includes php, latest version of composer and the following extensions:

 - bcmath